angela4321/ManageSongs/README.md

-Use sqlite3 to allow users to keep track of Songs.
-The user can enter the Title, Artist, number of listens, and number of likes of a song and can add and remove songs, sort songs, and search songs by the first letter.
+A program allowing users to keep track of songs.

+The user can add and remove songs by entering the Title, Artist, Genre, Number of listens, and/or Number of likes.
+They can filter for songs by giving a range of listens and likes, giving an artist, or giving a genre and they can sort the filtered songs.